marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 ```

-`no function if name: finishTask found.` We only updated the chaincode locally, we'll actually have to update the network **peer** too.
+`no function if name: finishTask found.` We only updated the chaincode locally, we?ll actually have to update the network **peer** too.
-Each **peer** has it's own version of the chaincode and just because we updated it locally doesn't mean the *peers** will have the most recent version.
+Each **peer** has it?s own version of the chaincode and just because we updated it locally doesn?t mean the **peers** will have the most recent version.

-## Deploy the chaincode...
+## Deploying the chaincode?
-Since we have the network from part 1 running there's only 1 **peer** to update.
+Since we have the network from part 1 running there's only 1 **peer** to upgrade.

 ```bash
 $ docker ps